CavalierHealth.org

 What It Is

-No cases of the combination of dry eye syndrome and curly coat syndrome have been reported in any other breed.
+No cases of curly coat syndrome with severe dry eye have been reported in any other breed.
 Studies have been conducted in the United States, United Kingdom, Australia, Sweden, the Czech Republic, and Iceland.
 During a two year period recently in Iceland, more than half of many litters of cavalier puppies were born affected by the syndrome.
 The disorder may be more widespread than previously believed as more owners and veterinarians become aware of its symptoms.

 Symptoms